I may receive a commission if you make a purchase through links in this post.

 Chia seeds can be added to virtually any baked item seamlessly.
 They will not alter the flavor of your cakes, muffins, or breads.
 You can even use ground chia seeds in lieu of flour/breadcrumbs in my favorite homemade meatballs.

 9. OJ Elixir drink

-Every time my husband starts to feel sick, he mixes up orange juice elixir to help combat illness.
+This is one of the easiest ways to use chia seeds, but very effective.
+Every time my husband starts to feel sick, he mixes up an orange juice elixir to help combat illness.
 The combination is rich in Vitamin C and antioxidants to fight a cold or flu, as mentioned in this post “20+ Natural Remedies for Cold and Flu Season“.
 Add 1 tablespoon chia to 8-12 ounces orange juice, stir well, allow to sit for approximately 30 minutes, and drink.

 11. Chia jam